kais-radwan/ddeep-core/README.md

 > This is a beta version !

-🚀 Decentralized real-time peer-to-peer data network to run your database, peer, and relay all at once.

-ddeep-core is used to run a back-end environment to save and sync decentralized graph data across peers, powered with flexible extensions, real-time connections, AI-powered policies, and more....
+Decentralized real-time peer-to-peer data server, used to save and sync decentralized graph data across connected peers, with features like:

-- Real-time peer-to-peer connections ⚡️
+- Persistent data storage with recovery checkpoints

-- AI-powered data policies and scopes 🔒
+- Scoped and AI-powered data policies

-- Extensions, so you can add your own code and packages to ddeep 🧩

-- Fast & Scalable by design ☄️

-- Full customizability and flexibility 🔧

-you can use ddeep-core as your full project's back-end, and soon you will be able to handle routing to build API functionalities 🔥
+- Real-time low latency connections

+- Security features like IP whitelists, data policies, smart listeners so one device can't overload the core with connections

+- Command-line interactive interface to manage your network

+- `ddeep-core` works perfectly with Gun JS.

 ## Installation

-We recommend you clone this repository and run `npm install`.
+We recommend you clone this repository and run `npm install` and then `npm start` to start ddeep-core.

 Using npm, you can install ddeep-core globally:
 ```bash